Skip to content

 (supports intermittent dosing)

 Short, pulsed D+Q courses in early human studies were feasible, well tolerated, and showed reductions in senescence markers along with small functional improvements.
-These findings support the intermittent senolytic dosing paradigm used by RESET-style protocols.
-Justice et al., EBioMedicine, 2019 (IPF)
+These findings support further investigation of intermittent senolytic dosing approaches.
+Justice et al., EBioMedicine, 2019

 Quercetin: clinical effects